 Your documents must be received by the deadline listed on the job announcement in order to be considered for the job.
 Whatever method you use to submit your documents, the majority will become part of your permanent electronic file.
 This means that once you submit your transcript, for example, you don't have to do it again unless you want to update or add pages to the original document.
 To determine if you have any previously submitted documents on file, check the description column on the vacancy document page.

 Prior to submitting your application, an "Application Review" page will display your resume supporting documents,and responses.
 You will have the option to ‘Download and Save Your Application and Related Documents’; you should select this option to ensure that you will have a copy for your records.
 After reviewing this page, you must click the "Finish" button to submit your application.
-Once you click the "Finish" button, you will be returned to the USAJOBS site where you will see a screen indicating that your application has been sent to GSA.
-Be sure to print a copy of this screen for your records.
-If you do not see a screen indicating that your application was sent, please contact the human resources specialist listed in the job announcement for assistance.
+Once you click the "Finish" button, you will be returned to the USAJOBS site where you will be provided with a link to the Application Status Page.
+Proceed to the Application Status Page, locate the announcement for which you just applied, and ensure that your application status shows ‘received’.
+If not, select the position title to return to the announcement, click ‘Update Application’, and review your application ensuring everything is complete and that you click the ‘FINISH’ button on the final page to submit your application package.

 Generally, you should hear from GSA in 15 to 30 days after the job announcement closes.
 If you have not, feel free to contact GSA to inquire about the status of your application.
 Each GSA job announcement contains a human resources contact.
 You can also go to "My Account" in USAJOBS and click on "Application Status" to view your application history.